akingdom/akingdom/README.md

 > A.I. is a tool made by humans to assist humans; don't confuse it with actual intelligence, the two are not the same and never will be. — Andrew Kingdom

-> Observe **circumstances** to set context for decisions and emotions.
+> **Understand the context** to make informed decisions and acknowledge emotions, enhancing relationships and communication.
-Navigate **emotions** to influence perceptions and decision-making.
+**Manage emotions thoughtfully** to improve decision-making and reduce conflict, leading to clearer perspectives and rational choices.
-Communicate **decisions** to shape circumstances and emotional states. — Andrew Kingdom
+**Communicate decisions clearly** to positively impact circumstances and enhance emotional well-being.
+— Andrew Kingdom

 ### Footnotes
 - <sub><img src="https://avatars.githubusercontent.com/u/1809762?v=4" width="20" height="20">My GitHub user icon: Quantum Computing with an artistic twist.</sub>